Escape-Technologies/docs/docs/06-custom-tests/02-Seeders.md

 ### Properties

-- `raw:` (string): The raw HTTP request in [nuclei format](https://docs.projectdiscovery.io/templates/protocols/http/raw-http)
+- `raw:` The raw HTTP request in [nuclei format](https://docs.projectdiscovery.io/templates/protocols/http/raw-http).
 - `user:` The user to use for the request.
+If not provided, the request is sent without authentication.